How to Set Color Mode in Print Conductor: Color vs. Grayscale Printing and Tips for Customization

 That means, the actual printing will be based on the page's color or absence of color.
 If at least one pixel of the original file has color, the whole page will be considered as colored and thus printed in color.

-We recommend changing it to Min pixels quantity threshold: 1% and increasing this value if this doesn't help (try setting it within a range of 1-50%).
+We recommend changing either Min channels difference threshold or Min pixels quantity threshold (or both) to1% and increasing this value if this doesn't help.
+Try setting it within a range of 1-50%.

-Important: When using Color mode: As in Document and Min pixels quantity threshold: 1% (or higher value) make sure that color mode of your printer is set to printing in "Color" or "Auto" or a setting with a similar name.
+Important: When setting Min channels difference threshold or Min pixels quantity threshold: 1% (or higher value) make sure that color mode of your printer is set to printing in "Color" or "Auto" or a setting with a similar name.
 You can check it via the Printer Properties button.

 If "Black and White", "Grayscale" or a similar option is set in the printer driver settings, Print Conductor will not be able to correctly render pages as coloured or grayscale before printing.